-- Using lube means that someone’s a failure
+- Belief: Using lube means that someone’s a failure

 Mouths generate moisture virtually all the time.
 Hands rarely do (and never when we’re relaxed).
-Anuses never do.
+Anuses don’t.
 Vaginas sometimes do.
 Therefore, kissing and oral sex don’t require lube.
 Sex with hands, anuses, and vaginas do.

 It’s as simple as any other principle in physics: water boils faster if you cover the pot.
 We stay warmer if we wear a hat.
 Adam Sandler is never funny.
 You know, scientific facts.

 Lubricants are inexpensive, easy to store, and easy to use.
-They’re especially helpful when using condoms, which transmit heat and pressure better when they’re covered with lube (a drop on the inside gives extra stimulation for both partners).
+They’re especially helpful when using condoms, which transmit heat and pressure better when they’re covered with lube (and a drop on the inside of the condom gives extra stimulation for both partners).

 How much lube should you use for hand jobs, intercourse, or anal sex?
 The answer is the same for all three activities.
 When you think you’re using enough, add 20% more.
 And if the lube isn’t getting all over the place, add a little more.